GurgenHOVH/libScroll/README.md

 # libScroll 3.0 beta

 LibScroll is the Livecode library, which makes it easy to connect native scrolling to groups.
-The difference between this library is the use of one native scroller for the whole stack.
+The main feature of this library is the use of one native scroller for the whole stack.
 This means that the program creates one native element, and then only changes its properties if necessary.

 ## Installation